Approved by the SEJ board of directors 1/10/98, revised 7/18/98, rewritten 7/13/02, rewritten and approved 7/31/10.

 ASSOCIATE members are substantially engaged in journalism for news outlets or work in fields that closely relate to journalism, yet are ineligible for active membership, either because journalism is not their primary occupation or because their employers lobby or conduct public relations work on the environment (and thus are not news organizations).

-Examples of potential ASSOCIATE members include: people for whom journalism is a secondary occupation; officials at journalism organizations; part-time faculty at universities; staff journalists who work for -- or freelancers and authors who get most of their income from -- non-media corporations, government agencies, environmental advocacy groups or universities; and independent journalists who do not disclose their funding sources and/or who do not exercise substantial editorial control over the majority of their work.
+Examples of potential ASSOCIATE members include: people for whom journalism is a secondary occupation; officials at journalism organizations; staff journalists who work for -- or freelancers and authors who get most of their income from -- non-media corporations, government agencies, environmental advocacy groups or universities; and independent journalists who do not disclose their funding sources and/or who do not exercise substantial editorial control over the majority of their work.

 C. ACADEMIC members

 ACADEMIC members are students at a university or other accredited school with an interest in environmental issues or environmental journalism, or full-time educators on the faculty of such an institution.
+Part-time faculty may qualify if they meet other criteria.

 University writers and other university staff are not eligible for ACADEMIC membership, but may qualify for ASSOCIATE membership if their jobs do not involve public relations or lobbying.